-Millennials are set to make up 50% of the global workforce by 2020.
+Millennials are set to make up 50% of the global workforce by the end of the year.
 In my experience, there are three basic fundamentals you need to keep in mind when it comes to recruiting talent from this pool of candidates.

 Career path.
 I think this is the most important thing to consider.
 Everyone seems to believe that Millennials jump from company to company because they aren’t focused on a career path.
 But I’ve found that to be the exact opposite from many conversations I’ve had with this generation.
 What they don’t like is being sold a bill of goods and then jerked around when they call the boss on the empty promises that were made.